zzonyo/trust-docs-test/source/index.html.md

 |	remainAmt		|	string		|	Remaining amount									|

 Note:<BR>
-- If a stop limit order is created but not yet triggered, the topic won’t send an update.
-Only when this stop limit order is triggered but not yet traded, the topic will send out an update with event type as “creation”.
-And also, inside the update, the order type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<BR>
+- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<BR>
 - If a taker’s order matching with multiple orders at opposite side simultaneously, the multiple trades will be disseminated over separately instead of merging into one trade.<BR>

 ```json